ebeeton/buddhabrot/README.md

 individually.
 The plot creation response includes the plot's database ID, and the image can be retrieved by that ID.
 If the image plot is complete, a PNG image will be returned, otherwise it will respond with HTTP 202 Accepted.

+Please note that the database is dropped and created every time the app runs.
+I haven't yet worked out how to stand up the database and run creation scripts in a separate service.

 ## Database Configuration